Study Guide 5

 • fork(), wait(), pid, ps

-• POSIX threads
+• Basic POSIX threads

 Practice questions

-1) Short answer
+1) Example short answer questions

 • What is the operating system?